mrblueblue/iojs-generators-example/README.md

 nodemon index.js
 ```

-Now, you can make GET requests to `localhost:3000/sf` to see the most recent tweets from SF.
+Now, you can make GET requests to `localhost:3000/tweets?locations=` to see the most recent tweets for any location.

 #### ES6 Generators